-The activities outlined above are estimated to take place over a period of 12 months starting around June 2022 and coming to completion by June 2023, with the potential for extension based on good performance, private sector demand, and budget availability.
+The activities outlined above are estimated to take place over a period of 12 months starting around June 2022 and coming to completion by June 2023, with the potential for extension based on good performance (securing and closing trade deals), private sector demand, and budget availability.
 The offerors should propose a timeline commensurate with their technical approach.
 In response to this solicitation, offerors may propose their own alternate timelines, work plans, and level of effort associated with the various components of the activity in line with their proposed approach.